Last updated: 2023-08-06

 Persisting JSON with Spring Data

 Basically every modern database system has its own data type to persist JSON.
-Using this type ensures at least the correct formatting - mostly there are also other advantages such as faster I/O.
+Using this type ensures correct formatting of the input, as well as other advantages such as faster I/O.

-Bootify's Free plan also supports JSON fields - just create your custom model in the Data Objects tab and select your model as a field type at the entity.
-Depending on the database a certain type and column definition is necessary - this is automatically preselected by Bootify together with all the setup around it.
+Bootify's Free plan also supports JSON fields.
+For this we can create our custom model in the Data Objects tab and select the new model as a field type at the entity.
+Depending on the database a certain type and column definition is necessary - this is automatically provided by Bootify together with all the setup around it.

 Adding the PartDetailsDimensions data object